VipinRozario/Browser-Using-Python/README.md

 # Browser-Using-Python
-A simple web browser built using PYQT5 implementing necessary buttons and features.
+A simple web browser built using PYQT5 consisting of necessary buttons and features.